Automated Data Collection using Computer Vision

 Background

 This project focuses on monitoring the carbon dioxide levels in the air while 3D printers are operational in the laboratory.
 Data acquisition will be achieved from the following sources: sensors, air quality monitors, and a power meter.
-I was in charge of collecting the data from the air quality monitor.
+I was in charge of collecting and analyzing the data from the air quality monitor using computer vision.
 The results from the three data streams will be fed into a machine-learning model for training purposes.

 Figure 1: Lab's set up of the experiment